sonots/vertica_jdbc_drvier_integer_overflow/create_table/README.md

 bundle exec ruby create_table.rb
 ```

-Wait until finishes (it took 4 hours on my environment)
+Wait until finishes (it took 4 hours on my environment).

+This just creates a table whose number of records are more than 2^32.